ahmadiehsan/personal_docs/docs/soft_skill/atomic_habits_book.md

 ### Make It Satisfying

 - Use reinforcement.
 Give yourself an immediate reward when you complete your habit.
-- Make “doing nothing” enjoyable.
+- Make "doing nothing" enjoyable.
 When avoiding a bad habit, design a way to see the benefits.
 - Use a habit tracker.
-Keep track of your habit streak and “don’t break the chain.”
+Keep track of your habit streak and "don't break the chain."
 - Never miss twice.
 When you forget to do a habit, make sure you get back on track immediately.

 ## Breaking A Bad Habit